wrote This Buu-

 This may come across as ‘sick’ to you, read in the harsh light of present day:

-But, if I am being honest with my feelings, I must write it.
+But, if I am being honest with my feelings, I must write them.

 Since Madelyn and I were not actually ‘blood relations’ there were more than a few times when we were tempted.